ZADNE/RealEngine/doc/HowToSetUpProject.md

 ├─ CMakeLists.txt
 ```

-The top level `CMakeLists.txt` must stay intact.
+The top level `CMakeLists.txt` should stay intact.
 Real also contains RealEngine-default configuration files for various tools (clangformat etc.) but these are not strictly necessary.
 There can be multiple RealProjects next to each other.

 ### CMake setup